atiouajni/container-dev/readme.md

 # Introduction
-This repository contains tools to build a development environment for conainer creation.
+This repository contains tools to build a development environment for container creation.
 The stages do not depend on each other.

 # Setup
 **1- Run Buildah in container**